 Fight for a flexible schedule

-If your role allows for it, see if you can come in late, leave early, or work from home on certain days of the week.
-Chances are, you’ll get more done from home anyway.
-If this isn’t possible, be proactive about carving out time for yourself in the office.
+If your role allows for it, see if you can come in late or leave early, or perhaps work from home on certain days of the week.
+Chances are, you’ll get more done that way anyway.
+If this isn’t possible, however, be proactive about carving out time for yourself in the office.

 Schedule meetings with yourself

 If you use a system that allows bosses or co-workers to put time on your calendar, you might end up getting pulled into back-to-back meetings.
-Keep control by scheduling time for yourself to work on specific tasks.
+An introvert’s guide go keeping control might be scheduling time for yourself to work on specific tasks.
 Knowing that you have these periods of time will also help you manage other interactions that might pop up throughout the day.